wristy/wristy.github.io/index.md

 Hello and welcome to Ke Wei's blog.
 If you are seeing this, I probably passed you the link to this blog.
-Good for you on being a Trusted Person!
+Good for you on being a [True Companion](https://tvtropes.org/pmwiki/pmwiki.php/Main/TrueCompanions)!

 # Who's Ke Wei?
 <img src="images/IMG-6564.jpg" alt="Profile Picture" width="200"/>